 She seems to have a little hint of bangs but it’s hard to tell if the lock of hair is deliberately out of the wave or if it migrated on its own.
 I would further speculate that she used the duck bill clips to help establish that wave once it came out of pincurls.
 They were and are a handy styling tool for holding hair in place while you arrange the whole style.

 This is a difficult hair style to fully break down – her hair is very dark and much of the detail is difficult to see.
 You can see that she has a gentle but distinctive wave through the body of her hair, but it’s a comparatively flat and shallow wave – there’s not as much of the scalloping or careful positioning we see in some of these other photos.
-I would be tempted to say that Dorothy opted for a simpler hairstyle but the presence of that delightful spit curl on her forehead begs otherwise.
+I would be tempted to say that Elizabeth opted for a simpler hairstyle but the presence of that delightful spit curl on her forehead begs otherwise.
+From other photos of her in my grandmother’s album, she seems to have kept to this basic shape an style, and kept that spit curl!

 Martha has bob with a slight wedge to the back and has turned the ends under using either a curling iron or clips.
 Given that her hair is just a little bit wavy but not in a controlled way, I think she probably had naturally wavy hair which she combed out into a side part, and then turned under at the ends.
 The bangs have a bit of a wave in them, as well as just a bit of lift off the forehead, so I think they were probably done with a curling iron.
 You can really see the lift on the right side of the picture (Martha’s left side).